7 Mental Health Benefits Of Gardening

 1. Creating A New Mindset Through Gardening

-Gardening is a hobby that benefits both your physical and mental well-being.
-You’re getting much-needed exercise, and your brain is releasing serotonin.
+Gardening is a hobby that provides much-needed exercise and helps your brain release serotonin.

 According to research, merely putting your hands in soil puts you in contact with bacteria that can enhance your mood.
 This is called Mycobacterium vaccae.
-This bacteria triggers the release of serotonin in your brain, which is known as a “happy chemical.”
+This bacteria triggers the release of serotonin in your brain.
+It’s what is considered a “happy chemical.”

 Serotonin is a natural antidepressant that also strengthens the immune system.
 One of the seven mental health benefits of gardening is boosting the immune system.